Hi, Adel and Piash here! 👋🏻

 - Open-ended Prompts

-Now, with this update, you can export these tests as a Google Forms quiz!
+Now, with this update, you can export your questions as a Google Forms quiz!

 Just make sure pop-ups are allowed for Monsha in your browser, so the Google Forms quiz can open in a new tab.
 Even if the pop-up is blocked, your resource will still be automatically saved to your Google Drive, as long as your Google account is connected.
 Try it here.